Biacode/presentations/testing/README.md

 Suppose we have business requirements that we should restrict access if the expiration date is past.\
 We can write an `AccessTokenService` which will be responsible for checking if the given access token is expired or not.\
 If we dive in to joda-time docs, we can find method called `isBeforeNow` which is exactly what we need.\
-So after writing our first business logic we had following filling.
+So after writing our first business logic we have following filling.

-* Is the joda works correctly? (naive guy :D)
+* Is the joda lib. working correctly? (naive guy :D)
 * Do I get it right?
 For beginners (and not only) the date operations are hard to understand.

 You will write some code in your `main` method to test it out.\